zaphosting/docs/docs/rust_becomeadmin.md

 ---
 id: rust_becomeadmin
-title: Rust Become an admin on your own server
+title: Become an admin on your own server
 description: Information on how to become an admin on your Rust server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin
 ---